Other / mixed grade configuration · Hickory, NC

 How many students attend Webb a Murray Elementary?

 Webb a Murray Elementary has 380 students enrolled.
-It is a other school in Hickory, NC.
+It is a public school in Hickory, NC.

 What is the student-teacher ratio at Webb a Murray Elementary?